Updated May 11, 2020

 What more can be done?
 How is weight bias and stigma still being perpetuated?
 Why is it important to be fighting weight bias and stigma?
 I don’t claim to have the answers, especially as a person with thin privilege, but I hope my exploration of some of these questions will help spark more discussion and potential solutions.

 Weight bias and stigma are often used interchangeably, but they are not really the same thing.
 While both describe negative attitudes, beliefs and stereotypes about people of a larger size, bias tends to describe individual beliefs, whereas stigma applies to societal labels and stereotypes.

 Can Thin People Experience Weight Bias and Stigma?
-Technically, yes, but bias and stigma against thin people is not as widespread, nor as impactful as it is for larger people.
-I would even go so far as to argue that stigma against thin people doesn’t exist, as thin people are generally viewed positively in society.
-So despite being termed “weight” bias and stigma, it is really referring to “fat” bias and stigma.
+While thin people can experience weight bias, I would argue that we do not experience weight stigma, as the labels and stereotypes assigned to thin folks are generally positive.
+That’s not to say that bias and shaming isn’t painful to those who experience it, but as explained in more detail below, it is not equivalent to the systemic/institutional stigma that fat people face.
+So despite being termed “weight” bias and stigma, what the terms are usually referring to “fat” bias and stigma.
 In fact, in this episode of the Don’t Salt My Game podcast, fat activist Dr. Charlotte Cooper argues that weight bias and weight stigma are really just euphemisms for fatphobia.

 According to fat activist Virgie Tovar, fatphobia can be broken down into three levels: intrapersonal, interpersonal and institutional.

 Intrapersonal fatphobia, also termed “internalized weight stigma”, is when a person starts to apply (internalize) the negative thoughts and stereotypes about weight/size on themselves, and believe that the only way to “fix” these negative thoughts and feelings is by losing weight/changing their body.
 This level of fatphobia can impact anyone, regardless of size and shape.